TechnologyEnhancedLearning/TELBlazor/README.md

 		- **TELBlazorPackageSource** → a local folder outside of the solution
 		- **NupkgOutputPath** → the same local folder outside of the solution
 		- **UseTELBlazorComponentsProjectReference** → false
-		- **TELBlazorPackageVersion** → pick something greater than [Find package number not dev package number, dev packages have -branchname](https://github.com/TechnologyEnhancedLearning/TELBlazor/pkgs/nuget/TELBlazor.Components)
+		- **TELBlazorPackageVersion** → pick something greater than the production package number.
+The one without the dash [TELBlazor.Components Prod and Dev Package location](https://github.com/TechnologyEnhancedLearning/TELBlazor/pkgs/nuget/TELBlazor.Components)
 			- make sure its changed so its more than the TELBlazor Package Version you previously noted
 		- **DisablePackageGeneration** → false
 	- set .runsettings